 Hachem works with industry, government agencies, NGOs and local authorities, optimising nature-inclusive or bio-inspired scour protection, eco-reefs and on-bottom cable protections for offshore renewable energy; monitoring benthic roughness to improve parametrisations of friciton in flood models, studying biogeochemical cycling across the sediment-water interface; assessing the role of saltmarshes, mangroves and seagrasses in flow attenuation, sediment stabilisation, carbon sequestration and microplastic retention; and examining particle settling in aquaculture sites.

 I am SOES's Assessment and Academic Integrity Officer.
-I currently coordinate modules on coastal sediment dynamics and applied coastal oceanography, contribute to curriculum development across the geosciences and oceanography programmes, and supervise student projects on a range of subjects including including coastal ocean processes, coastal and offshore engineering, and fluid-seabed-structure/biota interactions.
+I currently coordinate modules on coastal sediment dynamics and applied coastal oceanography, teach on sediment in the environment and sea level rise and coastal management; and contribute to curriculum development across the geosciences and oceanography programmes.
+I also supervise student projects on a range of subjects including including coastal ocean processes and hazard assessment, coastal sediment dynamics, coastal and offshore engineering, scour protection, and fluid-seabed-structure/biota interactions.

 External roles and responsibilities